joongyang/Measurement-of-Income-Inequality/ReviewReferences.md

             *This survey paper does not consider what inequality is.
              This paper assumes that the currently available inequality indexes measure inequality.*

+2. Cowell, F. (1998).
+Measurement of Inequality, Handbook of Income Distribution, edited by Atkinson and Bourguignon.

+    (1) p.
+2: Figure 1 can be applied to depict the possible UD income distributions given the total UD income.

+    (2) The author does not distinguish between discrete and continuous distributions.
+        In most cases, the author considers that the population is finite.
+        We can not assume a continuous distribution for a finite population.
+        We should note that the CDF and QF for a discrete distribution provide different information about the population.

+    (3) p.
+17, 18: The generalized Lorenz curve and the conventional Lorenz curve (relative Lorenz curve) are defined and compared.

+    (4) p.
+25, 26: Definition and interpretations of the Gini coefficient are well explained.